smiffy6969/razor-naff/README.md

 This will format an object to a JSON string, handy for dumping data or setting json on attributes.

+__int__

+`value | int`

+This will parse the value and return the integer value, great for parsing strings back to ints.

+__bool__

+`value | bool`

+This will format an value to a bool, which is great for converting strings, numbers and null to a proper bool.
+Will convert 'false', '0', 0, null to false, any other value is true.

+__not__

+`value | not`

+As per bool above, but giving you the opposite value.

 ## Helper Functions in NAFF (naff.[function name])